metapolator/metapolator/design-spaces.md

 ![](http://mmiworks.net/metapolator/explore1sequence.png)

 Again the space is dominated by a single object, although now sliding the cursor _along_ the sequence will map to the all possible intermediate stages between the masters that make up the sequence. **rule**: a sequence is represented by a straight vector, which can have any angle and length.
-The dot and arrow match the direction in the masters list.
+The dot and arrow match the direction in the masters list and are the two handles to manipulate it in the space.

+It is identified by the first character of its name in the master list (if that was the default ‘Sequence 1’ then it is called ‘S1’ here).
+Clicking (and/or holding) the sequence dot in the space identifies it in the master list by highlighting it exclusively (for the duration that the mouse is down).

 It takes only one master to limit the extend of a sequence: